brisberg/wiki.brisberg.dev/site/content/docs/adobe/photoshop.md

 [Artboards](https://helpx.adobe.com/photoshop/using/artboards.htm) are a group mechanism in PSD files for grouping one or more layers or layer groups.
 Artboards are sized to particular device resolution layouts and clip all their content to the view port.
 Use them for producing assets for different device formats.

+### Libraries

+[Libraries](https://helpx.adobe.com/creative-cloud/help/libraries.html) are packages of assets across all Adobe Apps which can be shared and synchronized across Creative Cloud.
+Useful for teams to maintain consistency of design elements across projects.

 ## Automation

 ### Actions